How intuo Grows with intuo

 intuo Hearts intuo

 A company culture is not created overnight.
 It takes a lot of conscientious effort to engage teams and nurture habits within people.
 Leading by example is vital to make anything succeed.
 Whether it's to cultivate the culture of praise and feedback or to encourage continuous learning... to do anything really.
-Let people experience the benefits, stimulate the behavior, and good things will come of it.
+Let people experience the benefits, stimulate the behaviour, and good things will come out of it.

 We are intuo's biggest fans.
 That's kind of a "duh" thing to say, but it's the truth.
 We see so much potential in the platform and experience the power on a daily basis that it's hard not to get excited by the possibilities that lie ahead.
 Not just for us, but for everyone who's using it.
 Yes, there is still much territory left undiscovered, but it would be wrong to see this as anything but an opportunity.
 We go exploring every day, taking input and feedback from any angle.
-Give us your best shot when it comes to ideas, and we'll give ours at realizing them.
+Give us your best shot when it comes to ideas, and we'll give ours at realising them.